liamzdenek/stitch-fix-application/memory-bank/activeContext.md

    - Challenge: Limited time for comprehensive testing
    - Status: Focus on core functionality testing

-2. **Email Generation**:
+2. **Email Sending**:
-   - Challenge: Emails are not being generated for users with low engagement scores
+   - Challenge: Emails are being generated but failing to send due to SES verification issues
-   - Status: Investigating the issue
+   - Status: Identified the issue - email addresses need to be verified in AWS SES

 ## Next Steps

 1. **Testing**:
    - Continue testing core functionality
    - Verify end-to-end flow with real data
-   - Debug why emails are not being generated for users with low engagement scores
+   - Implement a workaround for email sending in the test environment

 2. **Documentation**:
    - Complete README